-Mr. Murphy enjoys connecting with clients to understand their business and the issues they are facing.
+He enjoys connecting with clients to understand their business and the issues they are facing.
 This allows him the opportunity to provide thorough, practical and creative advice when helping clients deal with litigation matters.
-His clients include Fortune 500 companies, product manufacturers, trucking companies, retailers, banks, individuals, small and medium size businesses, security companies, higher education institutions and municipalities.
+Mr. Murphy’s clients include Fortune 500 companies, product manufacturers, trucking companies, retailers, banks, individuals, small and medium-size businesses, security companies, higher education institutions and municipalities.

 Mr. Murphy grew up in Syracuse and is a second-generation lawyer with strong connections to the Central New York community.
 His father retired as a New York State Supreme Court Justice after 30 years on the bench, and his brother is currently a Supreme Court Justice in Onondaga County and the Administrative Judge for the 5th Judicial District.
 Mr. Murphy has presented to New York State Supreme Court Justices on the topics of “Concussion and Traumatic Brain Injury Cases”, “Resolving Medicare Liens” and “New York’s Presumptive ADR Initiative” at 5th District Judicial Seminars.
 He was also appointed to the New York State Continuing Legal Education Board by Honorable A. Gail Prudenti, Chief Administrative Judge of the Courts of New York State.